epw/consensus/consensus.md

 Like we mentioned above, sometimes you’ll want to turn questions back on the person who asked them, or turn them over to the group at large. *"That’s a good question, who are the Frat House’s biggest rivals?"*

 Sometimes you’ll want to let your narration wander a little bit.
 Imagine looking idly at the scene, like you’ve paused a movie, and notice some detail, something not at all relevant or material to the scene, and describe it.
-For example, *"here’s no heater in this basement, but there is an intricate symbol etched into the wall.
+For example, *"There’s no heater in this basement, but there is an intricate symbol etched into the wall.
 It looks faded now, but you can just catch a sense of heat, and looking deeper into it the lines curve in on themselves like licking tongues of flame…"*

 Zoom in and out of scenes sometimes.
 Sometimes you’ll want to plan out a ritual in exacting detail, and describe everyone’s every motion as they contribute to it, but then partway through the ritual, say "And the rest of it goes off without a hitch."
 Same goes for between sessions.
 Sometimes you’ll want to pick up moments after the last session finished, other times you can make it days or weeks later.
 Use your judgement, and do what’s fun for you and the rest of the table.